dustinian/Adventures/reddit_adventure_template.md

 ###DC 21

-* __Mundane Tasks:__ Men and women in Valil are just men and women... their capabilities vary greatly.
+* __Mundane Tasks:__ Men and women are just men and women... their capabilities vary greatly.
 Some are better fighters, talkers, thinkers than others, but no one is "superhuman."
-* __Magic:__ There is magic in Valil, but it's limited.
-Magic users are formidible, but not invincible.
+* __Magic:__ Magic users are formidible, but not invincible.
 Magic users can cast a number of spells per day equal to the Intellect or Extraordinary check they make upon waking from a restful sleep.
 Unused spells do not carry over from day to day.

 ##Characters